 All employees and consultants are educated on the Speak Up Line as part of the Code training.
 New joiners are required to complete training on the Code upon joining, and there is mandatory training annually on the Code for all employees and consultants.
-In 2024, PSP Investments will be adding references to Forced Labour and Modern Slavery in our mandatory Code training to help raise awareness among our workforce.
+We added references to Forced Labour and Modern Slavery in our mandatory Code training to help raise awareness among our entire workforce.

-Training sessions are also organized on a regular basis to keep relevant employees abreast of sustainability-related trends, risks and opportunities and to provide appropriate tools to identify and assess sustainability-related risks, including risks related to Forced Labour and Modern Slavery.
+Training sessions are also organized on a regular basis to keep investment teams in all asset classes abreast of sustainability-related trends, risks and opportunities and to provide appropriate tools to identify and assess sustainability-related risks, including risks related to Forced Labour and Modern Slavery.